- Getting there and getting around

 Picnic facilities and toilets are provided just outside Joseph Banks Conservation Park on the foreshore at Seventeen Seventy.

-The coastal waters adjacent to Eurimbula National Park and Joseph Banks Conservation Park are within the Great Barrier Reef Coast Marine Park.
+The coastal waters adjacent to Eurimbula National Park and Joseph Banks Regional Park are within the Great Barrier Reef Coast Marine Park.

 - Please ensure you are aware of the marine park zones and their restrictions before you go boating.